bionoren/BandwidthWars/README.md

 1.4 In order to discourage "nerdsniping", there will be a mandatory waiting period of 7 days from the conclusion of one game to the next.

 1.5 Unlike other games, which have a strong sense of "fair play", this game should follow the hacker ethos of "thinking outside the box".
-If there is something you can exploit to win, use it, and then we will fix it later with a rules update.
+If there is something you can exploit to win, use it, and then we will fix it later with a rules/code update.

+1.6 Except in cases where a bug prevents the game concluding with one winner or that prevent all players from opening a socket to the server, the server will not be updated during an active game, even if the server's behavior is absurd.
+You are welcome to open an issue in http://github.com/drewcrawford/BandwidthWars/issues to report issues that may be fixed before the subsequent game.

+1.6.1 To implement the previous rule, a player should report a severe outage to drew@sealedabstract.com.
+Play will resume from the tick prior to the outage notice, at a time specified by the server administrator with at least 24 hours' notice.

 Scenario